Will Batman’s Former Robin Nightwing Come To The CW?

-Some people are asking themselves if Nightwing night be coming to The CW at some point in the future.
+Some people are asking themselves if Nightwing might be coming to The CW at some point in the future.
 Casual comic book fans will know Dick Grayson as trusty sidekick Robin.
 Of course, in the cinematic versions of the character, he has often spelled franchise doom, but a TV version with his older alter ego Nightwing might just work.

 As reported by Movie Pilot, Nightwing came into being after Grayson became angry with Batman in the comics and choose to go his own way as a costumed vigilante.
 To do so, he also chose to move from Batman’s shadow in Gotham to Bludhaven.
 Bludhaven is a sister city of Gotham, but in many ways even darker and more sinister.